HomeEduFest 2026

 Find out about Edufest

-EduFest is our annual Learning and Teaching conference, now extended to a full week of exploration and inspiration.
+EduFest is our annual Learning and Teaching conference, 2026 was extended to a full week of exploration and inspiration.

-This year’s week-long programme is designed to support colleagues in reflecting on and enhancing their approaches to learning and teaching.
-Spread across five days, EduFest will feature keynote sessions, interactive workshops, or informal networking events.
-EduFest 2026 promises variety to spark ideas.
+The week-long programme was carefully designed to support colleagues in reflecting on and enhancing their approaches to learning and teaching.
+Spread across five days, EduFest featured keynote sessions, interactive workshops, and networking opportunities.

 Programme of Events 2026